Bikilaketema/AMET-V2.0/README.md

 - Users can buy the product they want from the platform.
 - Responsive design: The platform is optimized for desktop and mobile screens using CSS flex box and media query.
 (Still not used any CSS Framework).
+- Users can edit their profiles information
+- Users can change their password

 ## Technologies used